gbrammer/grizli/docs/grizli/install.rst

     cd /usr/local/share/python # or some other location, even /tmp/

     # Generate a conda environment named "grizli-dev" or anything else
+    # This will just provide the base python distribution (incl. pip)
     conda create -n grizli-dev python=3.7

     # Activate the environment.
 This needs to be done each time you